-JEMPERLI is indicated for the treatment of adult patients with mismatch repair deficient (dMMR) recurrent or advanced:

-- endometrial cancer (EC), as determined by an FDA-approved test, that has progressed on or following prior treatment with a platinum-containing regimen, or - solid tumors, as determined by an FDA-approved test, that have progressed on or following prior treatment and who have no satisfactory alternative treatment options [see Dosage and Administration (2.1)].
+JEMPERLI is indicated for the treatment of adult patients with mismatch repair deficient (dMMR) recurrent or advanced endometrial cancer (EC), as determined by an FDA-approved test, that has progressed on or following prior treatment with a platinum-containing regimen [see Dosage and Administration (2.1)].

-These indications are approved under accelerated approval based on tumor response rate and durability of response [see Clinical Studies (14)].
-Continued approval for these indications may be contingent upon verification and description of clinical benefit in a confirmatory trial(s).
+This indication is approved under accelerated approval based on tumor response rate and durability of response [see Clinical Studies (14)].
+Continued approval for this indication may be contingent upon verification and description of clinical benefit in a confirmatory trial(s).